Legal

 What does the AI see when I ask it a question?

 The AI sees things like “age 12, female, Dravet syndrome, 24 kg, took these medications, had these seizures on these days.”
-It does not see any names, your email, your address, the exact date of birth, or anything you typed into the biography field.
+It does not see any names, your email, your address, your date of birth, or anything you typed into the biography field.
 Those are blocked in two different places in our code so they can’t accidentally slip through.
-The chat feature uses Anthropic’s Claude today; a future pattern-detection feature will also send the same de-identified summary to Google Gemini and Amazon Nova to get three independent opinions — you’ll get an opt-in before that ships.
+Everything runs through AWS Bedrock (Claude and Nova) under our AWS Business Associate Agreement, and Bedrock does not use your data to train any foundation model.

 Do you sell my data?

-No. Ever.
+No. Never.
 We don’t run ads, we don’t sell lists, and we don’t share your data with marketers or data brokers.
 Not now, not later.

 If I delete my account, is it really gone?